THE SHOAH: AN ADMONITION NOT TO FORGET OR DENYMy response:

 I trust that the memory of Calvary will induce humankind to reflect upon the power of evil when it conquers the souls of men.
 Any historical event other than Calvary, no matter how exaggerated, would be inferior to an incalculable degree as a teaching example towards this end.
 What sane person would consider such a thing?
 The notion that any other event could have significance in any regard approaching the crucifixion of God Incarnate is extreme delusion.

 I say with Pope St. Pius X, whose recognition was solicited for Judaic schemes, "The Jews have not recognized our Lord; therefore, we cannot recognize the Jewish people ..."
 These are not brothers and sisters in any spiritual, religious sense whatever.
-There is no basis for solidarity with heirs to the tradition of rabbinic Judaism which was born in hostility to the Messiah of Israel, Jesus Christ, and has remained hostile to Him, and His followers, for 2000 years since.
-It is crazy talk to identify these people as heirs to any biblical covenant or patriarch.
+There is no basis for solidarity with heirs to the tradition of rabbinic Judaism, born in hostility to the Messiah of Israel, Jesus Christ, and remaining hostile to Him, and His followers, for 2000 years since.
+It is folly in the extreme to identify these people as heirs to any biblical covenant or patriarch.
 As St. Paul wrote, "But if you are Christ's, then are you Abraham's seed, heirs according to promise."
 (Galatians 3:27-29).
 Today's so-called "Jews," heirs to the traditions of the Pharisees, have no claim to any biblical patriarch, as Jesus said, "... there is one that accuses you, Moses, in whom you trust.
 For had ye believed Moses, you would haply believe Me also, for he wrote of Me.
 But seeing ye believe not his words, how can you believe Me?"
 (John 5; 45-47).
 Indeed, Jesus described apostate, counterfeit Israel; spiritual fathers of today's pious "Jews," as killers of the prophets and all of the just since Abel (Matthew 23; 34-35).
 Let there be no more talk of solidarity and brotherhood with such people, and let us beware their self-exalting doctrines as Jesus warned (Matthew 16;11-12), the doctrines of Holocaustolatry especially.
 Let us pray unceasingly for their conversion away from their anti-biblical, lying, hateful, self-worshiping traditions to faith in Jesus Christ.
-Let us be good examples in our lives through imitation of Jesus Christ.
+Let us be good examples in our lives through imitation of Christ.

 In particular, may Calvary show both old and new generations that only the arduous path of taking up one's own cross can lead peoples of the world to the longed-for goal that the will of the Father be done on earth, as it is in heaven.
 May Judaic contrivances never compete in the minds, hearts or souls of men with Calvary.
 Calvary is our salvation.
 "The Shoah" is a method for our enslavement.